AliZ-dev/AR-devUp/README.md

 # IHA-4506 Advanced Robotics 2020
-we'll use [[4]](https://github.com/modulabs/arm-control) for implementing and demonstrating the course assignments.
+We'll use [[4]](https://github.com/modulabs/arm-control) for implementing and demonstrating the course assignments.

 ## Prerequisit
-it is recommended to use the following requirements to avoid any unforseen error during the implementation of the codes.
+It is recommended to use the following requirements to avoid any unforseen error during the implementation of the codes.

 - Ubuntu 18
 - ROS Melodic

 ## VMWare (Optional)
-if you are using windows or run an older version of ubuntu on your PC, you can use VMWare Workstation Player to run ubuntu 18 which is free for non-commercial use.
+If you are using windows or run an older version of ubuntu on your PC, you can use VMWare Workstation Player to run ubuntu 18 which is free for non-commercial use.
 In that case, follow the instructions below to install and prepare you virtual machine:

 - depending on your current version of operating system, download one of the installers from [VMWare Installers](https://www.vmware.com/fi/products/workstation-player/workstation-player-evaluation.html).
 - on windows, just run the installer GUI and follow the instructions